williamzhangNU/VAGEN/README.md

+<--
 VAGEN is a multi-turn reinforcement learning framework designed specifically for training VLM Agents.
 VAGEN leverages the TRICO algorithm to efficiently train VLMs for visual agentic tasks.
+!-->
+We introduce Visual Reasoning RL, a reinforcement learning approach that improves multi-turn performance of vision-language models (VLMs) by explicitly supervising visual state reasoning.
+We propose VAGEN, a scalable training framework that enables this method across diverse visual environments

 ![vagen_new](https://github.com/user-attachments/assets/83c84052-89ba-4a77-9c13-85d882f52a3b)